Texting As Its Own Language

 Texting Glossary – Contemporary Acronyms

 The world of text-speak has grown considerably since those pioneer days, and it continues to grow today.
-There are tons of new acronyms and abbreviations coming from social media outlets, forums, and blogs, for example:
+There are tons of new acronyms and abbreviations being added to the texting glossary that are coming from social media outlets, forums, and blogs, for example:

 IAWTC: I agree with this comment